blue-build/modules/modules/bling/README.md

 # [`bling`](https://github.com/ublue-os/bling) Module for Startingpoint

-The `bling` module allows you to easily declare which general parts of `ublue-os/bling` to pull in to your custom image.
-It requires the `rpms` and `files` directories from the `bling` container to already exist inside `/tmp/bling/` (pulled inside the Containerfile by default).
+The `bling` module can be used to pull in small "bling" into your image, stuff that doesn't necessitate being configured at build time.

 The bling to pull in is declared under `install:`, and the code for installing them is all in simple named scripts under the `installers/` directory.
 The basic code for the `bling` module is very similar to the code of the `script` module.